 All that nerdiness to explain the peace and stability baby Sean has created (4 boys IS easier than 3).
 The most change happened for Reuben with this new addition.
 He is not mommies baby anymore.
 Kim and Sean = 2, Cole and Reese have been two for a while, and Reuben has found his dad now.
 I take Cole and Reese to the park, hiking, to the store, etc. So for Reuben to hook up with me he had to start doing “big-boy” things.
 It amazes me to see him respond naturally to the change in family dynamic.

 On the day of Christmas Eve the boys were getting wild.
 The weather was nasty and I had a wild hare to go for a hike.
 I knew it would be short but at least we would get out.
 This time, for the first time, we took Reuben.
 The four of us bundled up, I grabbed the baby backpack and we were off.
 The streets were alive with rain and rivers.
 Cole and Reese were wet up to their knees and elbows before we even hit the trail.
 I tried to put Reuben in the baby backpack.
 I knew it wasn't going to work when the top edge came up to his waist (it was supposed to be at his chest).
 I took it off and left it in the car (this was shaping up to be even shorter of a hike than I first thought).
 Reuben would not let me hold him the whole trip.
 He climbed up the slippery, muddy banks with the rest of us and when he fell into the puddles he would say, “O-tay, O-tay, O-tay!” which meant, “I'm OK, I don't need help, lets keep going!”
 I could see his determination to be one of the big boys and not hold us back.
-It was as if he felt like he was pledging for our fraternity of men and if he gave up we would not accept (absolutely not true in this situation, but you could see his intentional effort not to be a liability to us).
-Reese was the first to want be carried and to go home.
-Reuben showed his true grit and walked without help back to the car.

 In January I took the boys up to Mt.
 Baker to go sledding.
 Again, Reuben was able to go to the mountain for the first time with the big boys.
 As before he proved he could hang with the young bucks.
 He didn't like sledding but he would throw snowballs at anyone who would go down the hill.
 Reese bit his tongue eating snow in the first ten minutes we were there and wanted to go home.
 I love my Reese!